 Good news for the hungry when you’re visiting Sainte-Anne: your options are vast and varied.
 Day trippers can kick off with a weekday breakfast (or more involved weekend brunch) by the water at Stoolies, or brunch on the charming cobblestone patio of Café Au Bout de L'Isle.
 Local favourite Café TWIGS perfects homey classics such as soup and sandwiches for lunch, and don't be surprised if you find yourself torn by the variety of dessert options.
+If your interest piques more at the words "battered, golden, and fried", the long-standing Restaurant Basile offers a fish 'n chips plate that should suit you nicely.
 Pub fare goes hand in hand with happy hour at Cunninghams Pub, where you can often catch live music as night falls.
-Finally, a late-night pitcher with friends is always made better with a lakeside view, and while the boardwalk has no shortage of options, beloved raucous mainstay Annies Sur Le Lac will get you in a party mood.
+Finally, a late-night pitcher with friends is always made better with a lakeside view, and while the boardwalk has no shortage of options, beloved raucous mainstay Annies Sur Le Lac will get you in a festive mood.